Skip to main content

 Spring pre-emergent timing may be moving past the ideal band

 Shallow soil temperatures are already above the typical action band.
 Review conditions carefully and use the explanation details to decide whether the timing still fits your lawn.
-Temperatures have been mixed.
+Temperatures are warming.

 What to watch for